minio/docs/source/operations/data-recovery/recover-after-drive-failure.rst

    :local:
    :depth: 1

 MinIO supports hot-swapping failed drives with new healthy drives.
 MinIO detects and heals those drives without requiring any node or deployment-level restart.
-:ref:`MinIO healing <minio-concepts-healing>` occurs only on the replaced drive(s) and does not typically impact deployment performance.
+:ref:`MinIO healing <minio-concepts-healing>` occurs only on the replaced drive(s) and in most cases has minimal or negligible impact on deployment performance.

-MinIO healing ensures consistency and correctness of all data restored onto the drive. **Do not** attempt to manually recover or migrate data from the failed drive onto the new healthy drive.
+MinIO healing ensures consistency and correctness of all data restored onto the drive.
+**Do not** attempt to manually recover or migrate data from the failed drive onto the new healthy drive.

 The following steps provide a more detailed walkthrough of drive replacement.
 These steps assume a MinIO deployment where each node manages drives using ``/etc/fstab`` with per-drive labels as per the :ref:`documented prerequisites <minio-installation>`.

 1) Unmount the failed drive(s)
 ------------------------------